-In the course I teach, Think Like an Origami Designer, one of the topics we’ve discussed is how to find the inspiration to create origami.
+In the course I teach, The Joy of Origami, one of the topics we’ve discussed is how to find the inspiration to create origami.

 A while back, I had the opportunity to chat with Ms. Tomoko Fuse, creator of an origami monkey presented on Origami Spirit.
 She is one of the origami creators I most admire and she has authored many delightful instructional books.

 I interviewed Tomoko Fuse on camera, but unfortunately the microphone wasn’t working very well and our discussion was very hard to understand.
 Here is a transcription of some of the questions I asked Ms. Fuse and her kind responses.
 One of those questions had to do with what inspires her when creating origami.

 Read on!
 I think you’ll find some inspiration too!

 LT.
 How did you become interested in origami?

 TF.
 When I was a child at some point I was ill and didn’t go to school.
 So my father bought me an origami book.
 It was a book by Yoshizawa.
 In my bed, all by myself, I folded everything.
 It was a big joy and I forgot about time.
 I just folded and that was my starting point.